-- 3. Along the way in that case, the mother was required to go through what was in fact a completely bogus delivery process, although so far as the unsuspecting observer was concerned it was presented as a genuine delivery.
-Having heard extensive evidence, I concluded that the two individuals in that case, the man and the woman, the husband and wife, were entirely innocent victims of this most unpleasant scam. - 4.
-Now this case is strikingly similar factually speaking to that earlier case.
+[3] Along the way in that case, the mother was required to go through what was in fact a completely bogus delivery process, although so far as the unsuspecting observer was concerned it was presented as a genuine delivery.
+Having heard extensive evidence, I concluded that the two individuals in that case, the man and the woman, the husband and wife, were entirely innocent victims of this most unpleasant scam.

+[4] Now this case is strikingly similar factually speaking to that earlier case.
 Many of the factual features are remarkably similar, if not identical to the features that I had to examine this time last year.
 In particular, exactly the same question arises in this case as it did in the earlier case.
-So the central question again is, were the husband and wife (the mother and father in a limited sense, but not in a true sense); complicit in removing from Nigeria a little baby a few months old and bringing him into this country and holding him out as their own child?
-Or were they, as they maintain, entirely innocent victims of a scam perpetrated once more by this dreadful establishment in Port Harcourt? - 5.
-Fortunately for the Court the evidence for this case has been much better prepared than was it for the previous case.
+So the central question again is, were the husband and wife (the mother and father in a limited sense, but not in a true sense) complicit in removing from Nigeria a little baby, a few months old, and bringing him into this country and holding him out as their own child?
+Or were they, as they maintain, entirely innocent victims of a scam perpetrated once more by this dreadful establishment in Port Harcourt?

+[5] Fortunately for the court the evidence for this case has been much better prepared than was it for the previous case.
 That is because on this occasion the respondents were able to secure some legal advice in the early stages.
-Accordingly, the relevant and important background facts are set out with great clarity by Mrs O in her statement dated the 20th August of this year.
-As can be seen from that statement, the child concerned is a little boy, D. His date of birth is thought to be around the 2nd December 2011 and I say around that date, because it is not entirely certain whether he was born a day or two before that date. - 6.
-The facts and circumstances leading to the involvement of Mr and Mrs O with the clinic in Port Harcourt are as I say clearly set out in her statement, beginning in particular at C27 and going on for a total of 10 pages, with something like 80 pages of exhibits to substantiate what is said there.
+Accordingly, the relevant and important background facts are set out with great clarity by Mrs O in her statement dated 20 August of this year.
+As can be seen from that statement, the child concerned is a little boy, D. His date of birth is thought to be around 2 December 2011 and I say around that date, because it is not entirely certain whether he was born a day or two before that date.

+[6] The facts and circumstances leading to the involvement of Mr and Mrs O with the clinic in Port Harcourt are, as I say, clearly set out in her statement, beginning in particular at C27 and going on for a total of 10 pages, with something like 80 pages of exhibits to substantiate what is said there.
 In the statement, Mrs O sets out how she and her husband had been trying to have a child since their marriage which had taken place in 2003.
-In other words, for eight years they had been trying to have a baby.
-They had invested enormous amounts aware of the fact that she had had miscarriages in the past, that there was a clinic in Port Harcourt which had a very high success rate with women who had a history of miscarriages.
+In other words, for 8 years they had been trying to have a baby.
+They had invested enormous amounts of time, energy and money in the pursuit of that elusive target.

+[7] Mrs O goes on to recount in her statement how she heard from a friend in Nigeria, who was aware of the fact that she had had miscarriages in the past, that there was a clinic in Port Harcourt which had a very high success rate with women who had a history of miscarriages.
 She contacted them and she spoke to them on the telephone at the beginning of January 2011.
 She spoke in particular to this so-called doctor, Dr Precious Chinyere, who told her that the best thing she could do was to come out to Port Harcourt for an examination and then she would be in a position to make a decision as to whether or not the treatment she could offer was likely to be successful.

-Che and an to many timber statement have she based from a fixed in Nissois who was